 How Much Does It Cost To Remediate Mold?

 In general, mold is costly to repair.
 Expect to spend hundreds to thousands of dollars to eradicate a minor infestation.
 A large-scale remediation that spans many square feet can cost hundreds of thousands of dollars.

 The best way to limit mold damage restoration expenses is to prevent fungus spores from starting to grow.
 Contact water damage restoration professionals after a major leak or flood and ensure that the affected area is completely clean and dry after cleanup is complete.
 Dehumidifiers and vent fans can also discourage mold or mildew growth in humid climates.

 Why Work With United Water Restoration Group?

 Rather than running the risk of an inaccurate mold test, property owners should rely on an exclusive nationwide network of restoration professionals.
-Home mold tests are notoriously inaccurate and do not provide essential information such as the species of mold or its level of potential toxicity.
-United Water Restoration Group offers a full suite of remediation services, starting with precise testing and continuing on through assessment, containment, eradication and prevention.
+Home mold tests are notoriously inaccurate.
+They do not provide essential information, such as the species of mold or its level of potential toxicity.
+United Water Restoration Group offers a full suite of remediation services, including precise testing, assessment, containment, eradication and prevention.